The average IQ in the United States sits at around 98, based on the most recent data from World Population Review.

 What IQ Does Not Measure

-IQ is a narrow measure of certain cognitive abilities; it’s not a complete reflection of human intelligence.
-Many critical skills that drive success and fulfillment lie outside what standardized IQ tests capture.
+IQ is a specific measure of certain cognitive abilities; it is not a complete reflection of human intelligence.
+Many critical skills that drive success and fulfillment lie outside what standardized tests capture.

 Psychologists often use complementary measures, such as emotional intelligence (EQ) scales, creativity inventories, or personality assessments, to build a fuller picture of an individual’s strengths.